GennadiyVick/QuickLaunch/README.txt

 python program_path\quicklaunch.py or
 pythonw program_path\quicklaunch.py to run without terminal

-You can also create a launch shortcut on the desktop
+You can also create a launch shortcut on the desktop with command: pythonw program_path\quicklaunch.py

 Linux: ========================
 For the program to work in Linux, you need to use python version 3 or higher.